cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 :::tip Changing the color of a spectrum

 You can change the color of the spectrum by clicking the colored square in the line for the spectrum.
 In the appearing window, you can select a different color.
-For 2D experiments, the colors for the negative and positive cross-peaks are additionally selectable.
+For 2D experiments, the colors for the negative and positive cross-peaks are selectable as well.

 :::

 ## 4. Delete a spectrum

-To delete a single spectrum, right-click the spectrum in the menu **spectra** on the right side.
+To delete a single spectrum, right-click onto the spectrum in the panel **spectra** on the right side.
 Click **delete** in the appearing menu to delete the spectrum.
-To delete all spectra, click on the trash icon on the left above the listed spectra.
+To delete all spectra, click on the recycle bin icon on the left above the listed spectra.

-## 5. Zoom a section
+## 5. Zooming in on a section

-To zoom a section of a spectrum, drag over it with the left mouse button.
+To zoom in on a section of a spectrum, move over it whilst holding down the left mouse button.
 You can repeat this process as often as you like.
-Double-click anywhere in the spectrum to undo the last magnification step.
-This step can also be repeated.
+Double-click anywhere in the spectrum to undo the last zoom in.
+This, too, can be repeated.
 The intensity level of the signals can be changed using the mouse wheel.
-To return to the full spectrum, click on the **Zoom-Out** button in the menu bar on the left side of the spectrum.
+To return to the original spectrum, click onto the button **Horizontal zoom out** button in the menu bar on the left side of the spectrum.

-## 6. Insert a molecular structure
+## 6. Inserting a molecular structure

-There are two possibilities to insert a molecular structure into the program:
+There are two ways to insert a molecular structure into the program:

 :::note Molfile

 Drag the molfile into the workspace.
-The **Structures** field appears, showing the inserted molecular structure as well as the molecular weight and the molecular formula.
+The panel **Structures** field appears, showing the inserted molecular structure as well as the molecular weight and the molecular formula.

 :::